arkadii888/MissionController/README.md

 ## How does it work?

-The entire flow can be divided into three streams: a gRPC server, a TCP server, and the main program loop.
+The entire flow can be divided into three threads: a gRPC server, a TCP server, and the main program loop.

 **gRPC Server**